kevinjalbert/kevinjalbert.com/src/content/pages/about.md

 I am currently working at [Shopify](https://www.shopify.ca/about), where I've been for the last 6 years.
 I primarily work in Ruby (Rails) on backend and APIs.

 You can find me on [Twitter](https://twitter.com/KevinJalbert), [GitHub](https://github.com/kevinjalbert).

+If you're curious about my setup and the tools I use daily, check out my [uses page](/uses).
+To see what I'm currently focused on, visit my [now page](/now).